musayuksel/ts-express-app/README.md

 **_NOTE: This middleware will handle all errors thrown or returned.
 So make sure to place it at the end of the middleware chain._**

 For more information on global error handling, check out this [express doc!](https://expressjs.com/en/guide/error-handling.html).

+### Using the CustomError class and the global error handler

 Here is the updated code that uses the `CustomError` class and the global error handler: